mhenson44/PythonProjects/README.md

 # PythonProjects
-Learning how to code in Python
+Hi my name is Michael Henson, I recently decided to to take on the challenge of learning how to code in Python.
+This is where I will post all of my projects and code along the way!